Alternative Crisis Response

 Objective Description Creating interoperability across the alternative crisis response system to serve individuals experiencing a mental health crisis more effectively.

-Outcome Description o LA County would have an easy to access and widely known way for the public to seek mental health support and assistance amid a crisis, as operationalized by a dedicated telephone number to call for seeking help with a mental health emergency and mobile outreach teams available for assessment and intervention when a crisis cannot be alleviated over the telephone.
+Outcome Description LA County would have an easy to access and widely known way for the public to seek mental health support and assistance amid a crisis, as operationalized by a dedicated telephone number to call for seeking help with a mental health emergency and mobile outreach teams available for assessment and intervention when a crisis cannot be alleviated over the telephone.

 Goal Description Expand LA County’s mental health mobile crisis response services to operate on a 24/7 basis.